mindspore-ai/mindspore/model_zoo/official/cv/psenet/README.md

 sh scripts/run_distribute_train.sh rank_table_file pretrained_model.ckpt
 ```

+rank_table_file which is specified by RANK_TABLE_FILE is needed when you are running a distribute task.
+You can generate it by using the [hccl_tools](https://gitee.com/mindspore/mindspore/tree/master/model_zoo/utils/hccl_tools).
 The above shell script will run distribute training in the background.
 You can view the results through the file
 `device[X]/test_*.log`.
 The loss value will be achieved as follows: